-If after a minimum period of one (1) year, the property owners along the street(s) where the traffic calming devices were installed desire that the traffic calming devices be removed, the Town will require that a vote be taken.
+If after a minimum period of one (1) year, the property owners along the street(s) where the traffic calming devices were installed desire that the traffic calming devices be removed; the Town will require that a vote be taken.
 The area that will be included in the voting process will be the same as that participating in the initial vote approving the installation of the devices.

 More than 50% of the properties returning a ballot must vote in favor of the removal.
 As with the vote to install the devices, the ballots must be signed by property owners.
 If the vote passes, devices will be scheduled for removal when funding is available.
-If devices were paid for with private funds, and constructed under this program, then private funding shall be raised to remove these devices.

 All of the traffic calming devices that were installed as part of the project must be removed.
 Devices, installed as part of a system, will not be removed individually.
-If after at least one year following completion of the removal, the property owners along the street(s) where the traffic calming devices were installed should then decide if they want the Town to re-install the devices, and studies show the minimum thresholds for installation are still met, the entire cost of the design and installation will be paid by the property owners along the street where the devices had been removed per the conditions outlined in Sec.
-3.14.
+If after at least one year following completion of the removal, the property owners along the street(s) where the traffic calming devices were installed should then decide if they want the Town to re-install the devices, and studies show the minimum thresholds for installation are still met, the entire cost of the design and installation will be paid by the property owners along the street where the devices had been removed per the conditions outlined in Section 3.14.